Current Transfer Station info, including hours, can be found at DPW’s Facebook page- click link below:

 - Ticket books may only be purchased and used by residents and property owners of Queen Anne’s County.

-- Residential solid waste disposal ticket books are available in a $50 book containing 15 tickets with no expiration date.
+- Residential solid waste disposal ticket books are available in a $55 book ($60 as of July 1, 2021) containing 15 tickets with no expiration date.

 - Read the 2nd note on our Construction and Demolition Debris Exceptions Flyer (PDF) for more information.